Baze University

-Baze University is a private tertiary institution located in Abuja, Nigeria, it was established in 2011, and offers basic standard education.
-Many Nigerian Politicians bagged their degrees from same university.
+Baze University is a private tertiary institution established in 2011 and located in Abuja, Nigeria.

 History and governance

-The university was established in 2011 and received its provisional license from the National Universities Commission (NUC) on the 7th March of the same year.
+The university was established in 2011 and received its provisional license from the National Universities Commission (NUC) on 7 March of the same year.
 Academic activities commenced with staff and 17 students all in one building on the site of its 50,000 sqm campus.
-Construction of the Administrative Block, the Faculty of Law, the Faculty of Computing & Applied Sciences, Faculty of Engineering, Faculty of Environmental Sciences and the Faculty of Medical and Health Sciences soon followed.
+Construction of the Administrative Block, the Faculty of Law, the Faculty of Computing and Applied Sciences, Faculty of Engineering, the Faculty of Environmental Sciences and the Faculty of Medical and Health Sciences soon followed.

-In 2021, construction of the University Teaching Hospital commenced and is expected to be completed in the same year.
-Already, there exists a Library complex, Staff Housing Complex and the students’ Hostel consisting of 2 Blocks for males and females with a capacity for 500 students each.
+In 2021, construction of the University Teaching Hospital commenced and was expected to be completed in the same year.
+The university features a library, staff housing Complex and a students’ hostel consisting of two blocks for males and females with a capacity for 500 students each.
 The university has had six consecutive Convocation Ceremonies and has produced graduates in various disciplines.